 - Ask the CRB to assess your eligibility to receive direct marketing material from us

-Any information shared with, or by, a CRB is held in electronic form, trackable through the CRB or our systems by time, date, account and user.
+Any information shared with, or by, the CRB is held in electronic form, trackable through the CRB or our systems by time, date, account and user.

-Where information is provided to our service providers in Japan, USA, Germany, Thailand, Indonesia, South Korea and China, we require them to comply with our information management policies and procedures so your information has the same protections as if managed in Australia.
+Where information is provided to our service providers in Japan, USA, Germany, Thailand, Indonesia, South Korea, China and New Zealand, we require them to comply with our information management policies and procedures so your information has the same protections as if managed in Australia.

 4. Information Access

 You can access the personal and/or credit information we hold about you by contacting us in any of the ways shown in (6) below.